martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 ## Euler's Notation for Partial Derivatives

-Now, you can define Euler's D notation as a function `D` that takes a parameter "name" as argument and returns a function transformer: A function that differentiates a given scalar function with repect to "name".
+Now, you can define Euler's D notation as a function `D` that takes a parameter `name` as argument and returns a function transformer: A function that differentiates a given scalar function with repect to `name`.
 ```js
 const D = name => f => (...x) => (f(...add_to_named(x, f, name, delta))
                                   - f(...x))